Engraving Metal with a Laser

-While laser cutting and laser engraving are two separate laser processes, they have many similarities, and so a single cutting laser setup can also be used to laser engrave materials too.
+While cutting and engraving are two separate laser processes, they have many similarities, and so a single cutting laser setup can also be used for laser engraving metal and other materials too.

 A cutting laser allows the user total control when it comes to beam intensity, duration and heat output, meaning that it can be manipulated to work with different materials and for different processes.